nathanl/jquery.persistentForm/README.markdown

 - Gather their data and remove their markers.
 - POST the data.

 While this might work, it presents some problems.
-First, it involves a small amount of unnecessary work: searching for marked inputs.
+First, it involves a small amount of unnecessary work: searching the form for inputs which we already "found" (when we marked them).
+Not a big deal, but it feels sloppy.

 Second, what if the save fails?
 If we've removed the markers from inputs that should have been saved, how will we know which ones to try saving again?

-A somewhat simpler and probably faster approach is used instead.
+Instead of the above, we use a somewhat simpler (and probably faster) collection-based approach.
 When an input changes, the plugin:

 - Immediately adds the input to a collection queued for saving, so there's no need to look for it again later.
   - For this, jQuery's [add method](http://api.jquery.com/add) is used. jQuery's collections automatically prevent duplicates, so `$collection.add('#input1').add('#input1')` results in only one copy of `#input1` in the collection (or zero, if `#input1` doesn't exist).